 Casio continues to refine its Pro Trek smartwatch, which is made for those who like nothing more than spending their weekends lost on top of mountains.
-The company just unveiled the third version — the Pro Trek WSD-F30.
-For the new model, it has made the case slightly smaller, made the display even more versatile, and added a convenient new feature to its extended battery mode.
+The third version is the Pro Trek WSD-F30, and for the latest model it has made the case slightly smaller, made the display even more versatile, and added a convenient new feature to its extended battery mode.

 The Pro Trek was one of the first Wear OS smartwatches to extend the battery life of the device by turning off the operating system, so it could function simply as a watch.
 Known as Timepiece Mode on previous Pro Trek smartwatches, the WSD-F30 introduces Multi Timepiece Mode, which adds complication-style features to the monochrome-only time display.
 For example, it will show altitude and atmospheric pressure alongside the time, on a power-sipping monochrome display, to help hikers.
 With Multi Timepiece Mode active, the battery life stretches out to a month.